Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

 The author is an independent contributor and at the time of publication had no position in the stocks mentioned.
 For errors that warrant correction please contact the editor at firstname.lastname@example.org.

-If you decide to trade Indutrade, use the lowest-cost* platform that is rated #1 Overall by Barron's, Interactive Brokers.
-Trade stocks, options, futures, forex, bonds and funds on 135 markets, all from a single integrated account.
+If you're looking to trade Indutrade, open an account with the lowest-cost* platform trusted by professionals, Interactive Brokers.
+Their clients from over 200 countries and territories trade stocks, options, futures, forex, bonds and funds worldwide from a single integrated account.

 Simply Wall St has no position in any of the companies mentioned.
 This article is general in nature.
 It does not constitute a recommendation to buy or sell any stock and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.